z3y/Graphlit/README.md

 # Graphlit

 Create Toon and PBR shaders without limits.
-Experience complete flexibility with shader features, use a variety of included nodes or create custom ones, and blend them however you like.
-Gain full control over your materials to achieve the exact look you want
+Use a variety of included nodes or create custom ones, and blend them however you like.
+Gain full control over your materials to achieve the exact look you want.

 ## Installation